 Post-reunification the German capital was in need of an architectural icon to symbolize east meeting west, but many trains also travel between north and south through the city.

-Bilbao-Abando is an average sized 19th century terminus with small-scale grandeur, but it has an atypical feature, which earns it a place on the list.
+Bilbao-Abando is an average sized 19th century railway terminus with small-scale grandeur, but it has an atypical feature, which earns it a place on the list.

 Namely the stunning wall of stained glass, which divides the concourse from its main hall.

-Blackfriars station has been reconstructed, so that it spans the River Thames and it is this that gives the station its wow factor.
+For Blackfriars station has been reconstructed, so that it spans the River Thames and it is this that gives the station its wow factor.

 Those 19th century glass roofs, which transform stations into cathedral-like buildings dedicated to travel, give dozens of stations across Europe a sense of wonder.

-And it now sparkles like new, thanks to the station restoration timed to coincide with the opening of the extended high speed line between Paris and Bordeaux.
+Designed by the legendary Gustave Eiffel, it now sparkles like new, thanks to the station restoration timed to coincide with the opening of the extended high speed line between Paris and Bordeaux.

 So a beautiful beginning or conclusion to a train journey, but unfortunately the station now occupies a larger area than Eiffel's roof and some of the platforms/tracks/voie that lie outside it aren't particularly user-friendly.

 If you will be taking a train to or from Bordeaux-Saint Jean our guide to the station is particularly useful.

 Budapest-Keleti has recently lost its status as the primary international rail hub in the Hungarian capital, now that the daytime trains to and from Germany, Poland, Slovakia and the Czech Republic have been switched to Nyugati station.